 Kollapen, with fellow acting judge Dumisani Zondi concurring, wrote a separate dissenting judgment.
 Kollapen observed that “in the wide sense” the case “may have relevance for the judiciary — its independence, integrity, efficacy and, in particular, the calibre of those who constitute it.”

 “Openness is also double-sided.
 It is imperative that what is constitutionally necessary is seen and heard.
 However, in order to ventilate what must be seen and heard and to preserve certain core constitutional values, there also has to be an environment in which open and uncensored debate flourishes.
 In some instances, confidentiality is necessary to ensure such an environment exists, so that what must be shown and said is brought into the light, to factor into constitutionally necessary debates.”

-Kollapen found that the JSC’s deliberations were relevant to the decision under review, and should therefore be included in the record, unless there was a legal justification for their exclusion.
-He further found that maintaining the confidentiality of JSC deliberations was constitutionally sustainable, however, and necessary, to protect “multiple constitutional values”, the integrity and independence of the judiciary and to protect the interests of candidates, JSC members and the institutions itself.
+Kollapen found that the JSC’s deliberations were relevant to the decision under review, and should therefore be included in the record unless there was a legal justification for their exclusion.
+He further found that maintaining the confidentiality of JSC deliberations was constitutionally sustainable, however, and necessary, to protect “multiple constitutional values”, the integrity and independence of the judiciary, and to protect the interests of candidates, JSC members, and the institutions themselves.

 In SS v VVS, a matter disputing additional maintenance payments for a minor child before the Constitutional Court, it emerged during hearings that the applicant was in substantial arrears with his basic maintenance obligations.

 Kollapen, for a majority, held that this non-payment could not pass without consequence — despite it not being the main thrust of the hearings — as it would “undermine judicial integrity”.

 The matter was postponed and the applicant ordered to pay respondent’s costs as well as maintenance payments.
 When the matter was eventually heard, the applicant conceded that he had still not settled his maintenance arrears.